Winterfest

-Winterfest is the name of several winter festivals held in various locations in North America.
+Winterfest is the name of various winter festivals held in various parts of North America.

-Cedar Fair parks

-WinterFest is a seasonal event held at Cedar Fair amusement parks, an event that enables the parks to remain open during the months of November and December.
-As of 2019, seven Cedar Fair parks have hosted WinterFest events, including California's Great America in Santa Clara, California; Canada's Wonderland in Vaughan, Ontario; Carowinds in Charlotte; King's Dominion in Doswell, Virginia; Kings Island in Mason, Ohio; and Worlds of Fun in Kansas City, Missouri.
-WinterFest events are typically themed with light displays, and includes seasonal foods, ice skating rinks, and performances by the Peanuts characters.
-Snowmaking machines are also used at these parks to create snow for the event.

 Fort Lauderdale, Florida

 The annual Winterfest in Fort Lauderdale, Florida, produces the Seminole Hard Rock Winterfest Boat Parade which is tagged the "Greatest Show on H2O" - founded in 1971, this annual boat parade and festival has earned the title, "The World's Most Watched Boat Parade."
 Celebrity grand marshals and 100 decorated boats entertain 1 million spectators along the 12-mile waterway parade route in December.

 Lowell, Massachusetts

 The annual Winterfest in Lowell, Massachusetts, is a festival that started in 2001.
 The two-day festival is held following Super Bowl week in downtown Lowell.
 Events include the Human Dog Sled Competition, in which six-person teams dressed in wacky costumes compete for titles ranging from fastest team to best dressed.
 The Human Dog Sled Competition was recognized by People for the Ethical Treatment of Animals (PETA) in 2003 for its animal-friendly approach to winter fun.
 In the Soup Bowl Competition, local restaurant chefs create original recipes that are rated by festival attendees.

 Other Winterfest activities include children's entertainment, hot food, drink, live music, free ice skating at Tsongas Arena, a hay ride, a snowman building contest, and an art show of works by local artists.
 Musical performers have included the Joshua Tree.
 The festival ends with a fireworks display that organizers claim rivals those on the Fourth of July.